BaptisteRoseau/BestPractices/topics/web.md

 ### WEBD001 - Transactions and rollback

-When doing an SQL that is not read-only, always use a transaction to be able to rollback.
+When doing an SQL query that is not read-only, always use a transaction to be able to rollback.

 If in a script, use:

 ```sql
 BEGIN TRANSACTION [Tran1]
   BEGIN TRY

     <your SQL query goes here>

     COMMIT TRANSACTION [Tran1]
   END TRY
   BEGIN CATCH
       ROLLBACK TRANSACTION [Tran1]
   END CATCH
 ```